Jane Eyre

 Act One

-Rochester arrives ("The Icy Lane") and Jane finds him rough but intriguingly damaged by his past experience.
-He, in turn, is taken aback by her goodness and spirituality ("An Incident Has Come And Gone" / "The Master Returns").
-As Jane continues to bond with Adele, however, a darker side of Rochester comes to light and Jane finally addresses it following an outburst and confrontation between the two ("As Good As You" / "Your Word To God").
+Rochester arrives ("The Icy Lane"), and Jane finds him rough but intriguingly damaged by his past experience.
+He, in turn, is taken aback by her goodness and spirituality ("An Incident Has Come and Gone" / "The Master Returns").
+As Jane continues to bond with Adele, however, a darker side of Rochester comes to light, and Jane finally addresses it following an outburst and confrontation between the two ("As Good as You" / "Your Word to God").

 Later, as Rochester sleeps, a strange figure attempts to set his bedroom afire.
 Jane quenches the flames, thus saving Rochester's life ("The Fire").
 Through the lifesaving ordeal, the master and the governess are brought closer together ("Secret Soul").

-Disturbed by his growing attachment to Jane, Rochester tries to distract himself by filling his house with aristocratic guests ("Society's Best" / "Galloping Up To The Drive").
-To Jane's great unhappiness, Blanche Ingram, one of the guests, seems to have won Rochester's heart and a marriage between them is said to be in the offing ("The Finer Things").
-This new development causes a rift in the relationship and Rochester is conflicted.
+Disturbed by his growing attachment to Jane, Rochester tries to distract himself by filling his house with aristocratic guests ("Society's Best" / "Galloping up to the Drive").
+To Jane's great unhappiness, Blanche Ingram, one of the guests, seems to have won Rochester's heart, and a marriage between them is said to be in the offing ("The Finer Things").
+This new development causes a rift in the relationship, and Rochester is conflicted.

 Act Two

 The next day, Rochester, disguised as a gypsy, suggests to Miss Ingram that he is not nearly as rich as she thinks ("The Gypsy").
 The young woman wastes no time in abandoning her suitor and leaving Thornfield.
-Now Rochester, sure of his feelings, confesses his love to Jane and asks her to be his wife ("My Hope Of Heaven").
+Now Rochester, sure of his feelings, confesses his love to Jane and asks her to be his wife ("My Hope of Heaven").
 Jane, hardly able to credit this change in her fortunes, joyfully accepts him ("The Chestnut Tree").

-Despite some hysterical misgivings from Mrs. Fairfax ("Slip Of A Girl"), Jane and Rochester prepare for their wedding.
+Despite some hysterical misgivings from Mrs. Fairfax ("Slip of a Girl"), Jane and Rochester prepare for their wedding.
 Mason appears in the church on the wedding day and reveals Rochester's secret: the master of Thornfield already has a wife.
-She is still living and, although mad, is hidden in the attic of Thornfield ("Secret Of The House / Wild Boy").
+She is still living and, although mad, is hidden in the attic of Thornfield ("Secret of the House / Wild Boy").
 Rochester recounts the horror of his marriage and begs Jane not to abandon him.
-Jane, unable to bear the thought that Rochester has deceived her and unwilling to consider living with him outside wedlock, flies from Thornfield in the middle of the night ("Sail Away").
+Jane, unable to bear the thought that Rochester has deceived her and, unwilling to consider living with him outside wedlock, flies from Thornfield in the middle of the night ("Sail Away").

-As Rochester discovers that Jane has left him ("Farewell Good Angel"), his mad wife Bertha succeeds in setting fire to Thornfield.
-Rochester runs into the house but is too late to save Bertha who throws herself from the roof into the flames below.
+As Rochester discovers that Jane has left him ("Farewell, Good Angel"), his mad wife, Bertha, succeeds in setting fire to Thornfield.
+Rochester runs into the house but is too late to save Bertha, who throws herself from the roof into the flames below.

 During her time at Gateshead Jane grows close to a young curate, St. John Rivers, who proposes to her.
-Hopeless of ever seeing Rochester again, she is about to accept Rivers when she hears Rochester's voice calling to her from across the moors ("The Voice Across The Moors").
-Jane bids farewell to Rivers and returns to Thornfield only to find that the hall has burned to the ground ("Return To Thornfield").
+Hopeless of ever seeing Rochester again, she is about to accept Rivers when she hears Rochester's voice calling to her from across the moors ("The Voice across the Moors").
+Jane bids farewell to Rivers and returns to Thornfield, only to find that the hall has burned to the ground ("Return to Thornfield").
 Mrs. Fairfax tells Jane how Rochester was blinded and crippled as a result of his heroic attempt to save his wife from the fire.
-Jane and Rochester are joyfully re-united.
-They marry and Rochester's sight partially returns so that he can see his first-born son when Jane places the little baby in his arms ("Brave Enough For Love").
+Jane and Rochester are joyfully reunited.
+They marry, and Rochester's sight partially returns so that he can see his firstborn son when Jane places the little baby in his arms ("Brave Enough for Love").

 Casting